Huma Qureshi: Early life and work

 Qureshi was born on 28 July 1986 into a Muslim family in New Delhi, India.
-Her father, Saleem Qureshi, is a restaurateur who runs a chain of 10 restaurants (Saleem's); her mother, Ameena Qureshi (a Kashmiri), is a housewife.
+Her father, Saleem Qureshi, is a restaurateur who runs a chain of 10 restaurants (Saleem's); her mother, Ameena Qureshi of Kashmiri descent who is a housewife.
 She has three brothers, including actor Saqib Saleem.
 The family relocated to Kalkaji, South Delhi, when Qureshi was a child.
 She completed her bachelor's in History with Honours from the Gargi College—University of Delhi.
 Later, she joined Act 1 theatre group and performed in a few theatre productions.
 N. K Sharma was her mentor and acting teacher during her theatre days.
 She has worked with several NGOs and assisted a documentary filmmaker.

 In 2008, she moved to Mumbai to audition for film roles, auditioning for a film, Junction, which was never made: "I never thought of coming to Mumbai or being an actress.
 But when my friend called me for an audition for a movie called Junction, it set me thinking.
 Sadly, the film never got made".
 Qureshi signed a two-year contract with Hindustan Unilever to appear in their television commercials.
 She promoted a range of products, including Samsung Mobile (with Aamir Khan), Nerolac (with Shah Rukh Khan), Vita Marie, Saffola oil, Mederma cream and Pears soap.
 During a shoot for a Samsung Mobile commercial, director Anurag Kashyap was impressed with her acting ability and promised to use her in a film.
 Qureshi recalled: "I didn't believe him then.
 You hear lots of such stories in this industry, so I wasn't waiting with bated breath".
 Kashyap kept his promise, though, signing her for a three-film deal with his company Anurag Kashyap Films.